It Was A Company With A Lot Of Promise. Then A Chinese Customer Stole Its Technology

 Sinovel did not respond to a request for comment.
 But the company argued in federal court that it had severed its relationship with American Superconductor because it had failed to live up to its contract.

-Sinovel also said no evidence existed that Karabasevic had taken the source code without authorization, and it said the Massachusetts company had failed to take adequate steps to protect its source code.
+Sinovel also said that no evidence existed that Karabasevic had taken the source code without authorization, and that the Massachusetts company had failed to take adequate steps to protect its source code.

 Still, a federal jury in Wisconsin found Sinovel guilty of stealing trade secrets on Jan.
 24. The Chinese company will be sentenced in June and is likely to face a hefty fine.